-We face risks attendant to changes in economic environments, changes in interest rates, and instability in certain securities markets, among other factors.
-Major market disruptions and adverse changes in market conditions and the regulatory climate in the United States and worldwide may adversely affect our business.
-The current market conditions may last longer than we anticipate.
-These recent and developing economic and governmental factors may have a material adverse effect on our results of operations, financial condition or cash flows and could cause the price of our common shares to further decline.
+We face risks attendant to changes in economic environments, changes in interest rates, and instability in the banking and securities markets around the world, among other factors.
+We cannot predict how long the current market conditions will last.
+However, these recent and developing economic and governmental factors, together with the concurrent decline in charter rates and vessel values, may have a material adverse effect on our results of operations and may cause the price of our common stock to decline.